 One of the key objectives of FinScope Tanzania is to track progress in uptake and usage of financial services.
-Section 3B of the report looks at the core enablers of taking up financial services, while Section 3C looks at the way Tanzanians behave with their finances, with some discussion of the channels that people use to manage their finances.
+Section 3B of the report looks at the core enablers of taking up financial services, while section 3C looks at the way Tanzanians behave with their finances, with some discussion of the channels that people use to manage their finances.
 This section looks at the range of financial services accessed by adult Tanzanians.

-Source: FinScope Tanzania 2017 April-July and FinScope Tanzania 2013 A majority of respondents (60%) reported taking up mobile money services, which reflects a 10%-point increase from 2013.
+A majority of respondents (60%) reported taking up mobile money services, which reflects a 10%-point increase from 2013.
 As in 2013, banking services were the second-most taken up service, followed closely by insurance services.
-That said, it should be noted that the low increment in bank service uptake can be attributed to the collaboration between banks and mobile money providers in introducing digital credit models in the market.
-Similarly partnerships between MFIs and mobile money service providers led to a 5%-point increase in MFI uptake.
+That said, it should be noted that the increment in bank service uptake can be attributed to the collaboration between banks and mobile money providers in introducing digital credit models in the market.
+Similarly a partnership between MFIs and mobile money service providers led to a 5%-point increase in MFI uptake.
 Nevertheless, the most significant change is among the take up of mobile money services.

 On the other hand, the uptake of informal savings groups showed an increase from 2013, with 4% more people joining savings groups.
-It is, however, important to note that supply chain and shop credit reduced drastically by 13% points.
+It is, however, important to notice that supply chain and shop credit reduced drastically by 13% points.

 The above statement is also a reflection of financial service uptake overlaps.
 Usage of informal mechanisms dropped from 44% in 2013 to 30% in 2017.